Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

 ```

 Let's focus on `int_msg_info` for now.
-It starts with 1bit prefix `0`, then there are three 1-bit flags, namely whether Instant Hypercube Routing disabled (currently always true), whether message should be bounced if there are errors during it's processing, whether message itself is result of bounce.
-Then source and destination addresss are serialized, followed by the value of the message and four integers related to message forwarding fees and time.
+It starts with the 1-bit prefix `0`, then there are three 1-bit flags, namely whether Instant Hypercube Routing is disabled (currently always true), whether the message should be bounced if there are errors during its processing, whether the message itself is the result of bounce.
+Then, source and destination addresses are serialized, followed by the value of the message and four integers related to message forwarding fees and time.

 If a message is sent from the smart contract, some of those fields will be rewritten to the correct values.
-In particular, validator will rewrite `bounced`, `src`, `ihr_fee`, `fwd_fee`, `created_lt` and `created_at`.
-That means two things: first, another smart-contract during handling message may trust those fields (sender may not forge source address, `bounced` flag, etc); and second, that during serialization we may put to those fields any valid values (anyway those values will be overwritten).
+In particular, the validator will rewrite `bounced`, `src`, `ihr_fee`, `fwd_fee`, `created_lt` and `created_at`.
+That means two things: first, another smart contract may trust those fields while handling the message (sender may not forge source address, `bounced` flag, etc); and second, during serialization we may put to those fields any valid values (the values will be overwritten anyway).

 Straight-forward serialization of the message would be as follows: